bentwheel/lgbtq-retirement-meps-analysis/README.md

 the “true” population-level measure of interest, if we were able to survey the entire US population, falls somewhere in between the top and bottom of the associated error bar.
-As in most cases, estimates with larger underlying sample sizes (e.g., non-LGBTQ+ married individuals age 18 - 64) will tend to be expressed with much less variability.
+As in most cases, estimates with larger underlying sample sizes (e.g., the cohort of individuals aged 18 – 64 not in same-gender marriages) will tend to be expressed with much less variability than estimates with smaller underlying sample sizes.

 In many cases, the estimates of population-level statistics will appear to show meaningful differences between cohorts in this essay’s